nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 Ultimately, a subscription provides you the following:
 - Ongoing feature updates or improvements every six weeks
 - Cloud and AI feature access
-- New library base package access
+- New Logos library access
 - Mobile Ed Access
 - Reward perks
 	- 5% store-wide discount on all books